Property Division Lawyers in Pasadena

 Our divorce attorneys understand the stress and frustration that comes with dividing property and will be your advocates to help protect your interests and facilitate negotiations or trial.

 At Gille Law Group, our divorce lawyers have proven expertise in complex property division.
-We use meticulous methods for retrieving and cataloging documents, conducting all necessary discovery, issuing subpoeanas, and interviewing witnesses to solve your disputed property claims.
-Specific property and debts to be divided may include business holdings, partnerships, real estate, stock portfolios and options, investment earnings, bank accounts, vehicles, collectables, credit card debt, and all types of valuable personal property.
+We use meticulous methods for retrieving and cataloging documents, conducting all necessary discovery, issuing subpoenas, and interviewing witnesses to solve your disputed property claims.
+Specific property and debts to be divided may include business holdings, partnerships, real estate, stock portfolios and options, investment earnings, bank accounts, vehicles, collectibles, credit card debt, and all types of valuable personal property.
 We will guide you and your accountants or agents through every step of the divorce process to ensure that you are able to reach an agreeable and swift resolution or have the strongest case for trial.

 Tips for Amicably Dividing Assets

 If you want to bypass a contested divorce and avoid the stress of court interference, you and your spouse may be able to negotiate a Marital Settlement Agreement that includes all property to be divided.
 Once all of the necessary documentation and analyses are completed, the property division often does not need to be tried in front of a judge.

 If dividing assets in an uncontested divorce, the following measures should be taken: